-Best Drones Now
+Best Drones 2020

 What is the best drone?
 That seems like a simple question, but it is actually impossible to answer.
-A better question is what is the best drone for you?”
+A better question is, “What is the best drone for you?”
 The answer to that question depends on what you are looking for.

 Why Do You Want a Drone?